Packer girls take third in rainy meet in Rochester JM - Austin Daily Herald

 Packer girls take third in rainy meet in Rochester JM

-The Austin girls track and field team ran through cold and rainy conditions as it took third place in the Rochester John Marshall quadrangular Wednesday.
+The Austin girls track and field team ran through cold and rainy conditions as it third place in the Rochester John Marshall quadrangular Wednesday.

-Marissa Shute won the 1600-meter run with a time of 5:44.85 and Olivia Walsh won the high jump and triple jump for the Packers.
+Olivia Walsh took first in triple jump and high jump for the Packers.

 “Despite cool and wet conditions quite a few athletes had season bests so great to see the continued improvement in their performances,” Austin head coach Nancy Jones said.